Business leases: how to end a lease

 - the tenant or the landlord uses a break clause (if there is one in the lease).

 The first, and most common is simply to move out before the last day of the fixed term without giving the landlord notice.
-Provided that he has vacated the property, returned the keys and is no longer in occupation, the tenancy ends (Esselte AB v Pearl Assurance Plc ).
+Provided that he or she has vacated the property, returned the keys and is no longer in occupation, the tenancy ends (Esselte AB v Pearl Assurance Plc ).

-If the tenant continues in occupation after the expiry of the term, his occupation is deemed to continue so far as possible under the terms of the lease (including provisions as to rent).
+If the tenant continues in occupation after the expiry of the term, his or her occupation is deemed to continue so far as possible under the terms of the lease (including provisions as to rent).
 The lease can then be terminated only by agreement or by one party starting the process set out in sections 24-28 of the Landlord and Tenant Act 1954.

 The second option is for the tenant to serve a Section 27(1) notice.
 This has no prescribed form but must be in writing.
 It must be served at least three months before the expiry of the original term.
 For example, if the contractual term ends on the 30th June then the tenant should serve the notice to the landlord by no later than the 28th March.